jonniespratley/jspratley/www/README.md

 My name is Jonnie Spratley and I am currently working for a business in Rocklin, CA called AppMatrix; I started using HTML, PHP and JavaScript around 2004 and become addicted every since, I spent several years working with the Flex Framework, Flash, ActionScript 3 and a variety of server-side languages.
 In 2012 I  came back to using HTML5, CSS3, client-side JavaScript frameworks Backbone.js, Angular.js  and server-side JavaScript using Node.js, MongoDB and Express.

 Lately I've been focused on starting and guiding new product design and development at AppMatrix.
 As part of that, I built an initial prototype showing off some ideas around custom content management systems for mobile applications, graphical analytic ROI interfaces, drag and drop mobile application wizards and agile development practices to streamline the current workflow.
-Those prototypes eventually formed the seed of the [AppMatrix Engine](http://myappmatrix.com/modules/#/), which has aided in design, development and managing of over 30 apps in the Apple AppStore and Google Marketplace.
+Those prototypes eventually formed the seed of the ****, which has aided in design, development and managing of over 30 apps in the Apple AppStore and Google Marketplace.